 You may find it an odd coincidence that 32 tablespoons of butter is exactly equal to a pound.
 That's because it's not.
 How can it be, when butter itself is not a uniform product but actually a mixture of water, butterfat, and milk proteins and sugars, and can vary in its composition (and therefore its density) from brand to brand?

 I calculated the difference in density between European butter (which averages around 83% butterfat) and American butter (around 80% butterfat).
 Euro butter clocks in at around 0.909 grams per cubic centimeter, while American is closer to around 0.911 grams.
 That's a difference of 0.02 grams per cubic centimeter.
 Is this going to make a difference in your cooking?
 Probably not.
-It's a level of variance that a casual drug dealer wouldn't trouble you for, and again—remember that false sense of precision we have about our other ingredients?

 If I had my way, the whole world would have sticks of butter with demarcations for ounces, tablespoons, and grams.